AlibabaCloudDocs/ga/intl.en-US/Best practices/GA interacts with Alibaba Cloud CDN to accelerate content retrieval from origin servers.md

     `curl -o /dev/null -s -w "time_connect: %{time_connect}\ntime_starttransfer: %{time_starttransfer}\ntime_total: %{time_total}\n" "http[s]://<Domain name of the web service>[:<Port>]"`

-    In the request:
+    where:

-    -   time\_connect: The amount of time that it takes to establish a TCP connection.
+    -   time\_connect: the period of time that it takes to establish a TCP connection.
-    -   time\_starttransfer: The data transmission start time.
-It refers to the time period from when a client sends a request to when a backend server responds to the first byte.
+    -   time\_starttransfer: the period of time that it takes for the backend server to send the first byte after the client sends a request.
-    -   time\_total: The total connection time.
-It refers to the time period from when a client sends a connection request to when a backend server responds to the request.
+    -   time\_total: the period of time that it takes for the backend server to respond to the session after the client sends a request.
     The test result shows that the latency of data transmission from China \(Hong Kong\) to US \(Silicon Valley\) is reduced after GA is set to interact with CDN.

     ![The latency of data transmission before GA is used](../images/p76785.png "The latency of data transmission before GA is used")